You may be looking at saving your money into an ISA. But are you considering which one is best suited to your needs?

 If you are saving for a short term savings goal which means less than five years, then a cash ISA could be a place to save your money whilst also sheltering it from the taxman.

 And whilst the returns are unlikely to be large, you can be guaranteed that due to the nature of this product, the value of your ISA fund will not fall.
+You will also benefit from compound interest if you keep your money in a cash ISA.

 Stocks and Shares ISA